Tanzania Itinerary: 2 Weeks

 Day 14: Zanzibar ⇒ Dar Es Salaam

-Relax in the hotel lounge area, and be picked up by your driver from Regional Tours.
-Head towards Stone Town, and board the large ferry bound for Dar Es Salaam.
+Head towards Stone Town, and then board the large ferry from Zanzibar to Dar Es Salaam.
 Ride for 2 hours on the boat, and disembark at the capital city.
-Get dinner at the tasty Tsavorite Cafe, and enjoy the welcomed air-conditioning!
 Enjoy your last night in Africa, and head for the airport in the morning 🙂

 Lodging: Transit Motel (basic but cheap accommodation near the airport)